eromatiya/the-glorious-startpage/README.md

 #### Changing the default search engine

-Google is the default search engine of the search bar, if you want to change it DuckDuckGo or something:
+Google is the default search engine of the search bar, if you want to change it to DuckDuckGo or something:

 + Open the dashboard by clicking the settings button on the dock.
 + Find the `Search Engine` section and select your preferred search engine.
 + Set it as default.

 #### Changing the profile picture

-+ Replace the `user.png` image file in `/assets/`.
++ Replace the `user.png` image file in `assets/`.

 #### Changing the background image